What is the definition of a Volunteer?

 - Volunteer Team: Team to be made up of more than one individual

-- Corporate Individual Volunteer: Be sponsored by their employer and released from employment to carry out volunteer activities
+- Employee Volunteer: Individual or team sponsored by their employer and released from employment to carry out volunteer activities

-- Excellence in Volunteer Management Award: Nominees can be a designated Volunteer Manager, a team of Volunteer Managers or a registered not-for-profit organisation (Nominations within this category can be submitted for either teams or individuals, your nominee must operate within the guidelines of the Statement of Principles for Recognition of Volunteers and the National Standards for Volunteer Involvement and the organisation must hold current Volunteer Workers Personal Accident Insurance and Public Liability Insurance, and have operated within the NSW community during the past 12 months).
+- Volunteer Leader: Nominees can be a designated Volunteer Manager, a team of Volunteer Managers or a registered not-for-profit organisation (Nominations within this category can be submitted for either teams or individuals, your nominee must operate within the guidelines of the Statement of Principles for Recognition of Volunteersand the National Standards for Volunteer Involvement and the organisation must hold current Volunteer Workers Personal Accident Insurance and Public Liability Insurance, and have operated within the NSW community during the past 12 months).

 How do I nominate someone for an Award?

-Nominations are only accepted via the official nomination forms on our website.
+Nominations are only accepted via the official nomination forms or through a bulk nomination form.

 Can an individual nominate him/herself?

 No. Volunteers / Volunteer Managers are not permitted to nominate themselves.

 Does a nominee still have to be working with the nominating organisation or organisation with which he or she volunteered?